-Casting your mind back to the very early days of lockdown in March is no mean feat.
-Over five months have passed, and the team at Holbeck Together is still busy cooking and delivering meals, and providing a wealth of support to people of all ages across the Holbeck community.
+Casting your mind back to the very early days of lockdown in March 2020 is no mean feat.
+Over a year has passed, and the team at Holbeck Together is still busy cooking and delivering meals, and providing a wealth of support to people of all ages across the Holbeck community.

 All of that support is taking place from a distance due to the ongoing challenges faced by the coronavirus pandemic, and that means Head Chef Julie’s job has been turned upside down.
 From serving hot lunches to groups of up to 30 elderly people multiple times a week, Julie and her team of volunteers are now cooking ‘meals on wheels’, delivered to people in Holbeck and surrounding areas five days a week.